<![if !vml]><![endif]>Linear regression models

 Now, what is the relevant variance that requires explanation, and how much or how little explanation is necessary or useful?
-There is a huge range of applications for linear regression analysis in science, medicine, engineering, economics, marketing, manufacturing, sports, etc..
+There is a huge range of applications for linear regression analysis in science, medicine, engineering, economics, finance, marketing, manufacturing, sports, etc..
 In some situations the variables under consideration have very strong and intuitively obvious relationships, while in other situations you may be looking for very weak signals in very noisy data.
 The decisions that depend on the analysis could have either narrow or wide margins for prediction error, and the stakes could be small or large.
 For example, in medical research, a new drug treatment might have highly variable effects on individual patients, in comparison to alternative treatments, and yet have statistically significant benefits in an experimental study of thousands of subjects.
-That is to say, the amount of variance explained could be small, and yet the estimates of the coefficients that measure the drug’s effects could be significantly different from zero (as measured by low P-values) in a large sample.
+That is to say, the amount of variance explained when predicting individual outcomes could be small, and yet the estimates of the coefficients that measure the drug’s effects could be significantly different from zero (as measured by low P-values) in a large sample.
 A result like this could save many lives over the long run and be worth millions of dollars in profits if it results in the drug’s approval for widespread use.